 Making an international move is very costly, so you want to ensure it’s the right decision.
 The price of a move to a new country depends on several factors, the largest of which is where you’re moving to and how much you have to move.

 Considering how much more you’ll have to pay, visas are only getting more expensive the more people you add.
 When you factor in more spouses, children, or other relatives, your fees might climb over a thousand dollars.
-Also, don’t forget other fees, so think it through before deciding.
+Also, don’t forget the additional costs, so think it through before deciding.

 It is necessary to have a return air ticket when entering Costa Rica.
 The immigration officer will request one upon arrival.
-You should carry a photocopy of your passport with the entry stamp while you are in the country.
+In addition, you should carry a photocopy of your passport with the entry stamp while in the country.

 If you’re a family member looking to visit someone who has become a legal resident or citizen of Costa Rica, you need a valid passport before coming to the country.
-The visitor’s passport must be valid for at least three months beyond their intended stay.
+The visitor’s access must be good for at least three months beyond their intended stay.

 Generally speaking, how long you can stay in Costa Rica is contingent on what country you are coming from.
 Immigration officials may also request you prove your economic stability in Costa Rica.
 Even if you have a 90-day tourist visa, an immigration official can determine how long your stay will be.

-Costa Rica is a good place to live for many reasons.
+Costa Rica is an excellent place to live for many reasons.
 Public hospitals are among the best in Central America, education is relatively inexpensive, the crime rate is low, and there are many jobs for US citizens.

-Overall, Costa Rica is a very popular place to move to if you want an alternative to the United States, but it also has drawbacks.
+Overall, Costa Rica is a trendy place to move to if you want an alternative to the United States, but it also has drawbacks.
 Some downsides include high rental prices, dangerous roads, and mountainous regions outside the central valley.
-But overall, Costa Rica is a good place to live!
+But overall, Costa Rica is an excellent place to live!